ThumbAPI logoThumbAPI

 Combining with Other Assets

-You can use a dataset together with a personal photo or logo:
+You can use a dataset together with a personal photo, a logo, or both:

 {